ScrappyCarrot/Honors-obsidian/Research/End of life/End of life.md

 [[Materials]]

-If we decide on it, we could use lumber trunks (I highly doubt that we can find any in the material passports) both as a structure and a habitat for animals (hard to calculate and code comply trh)
+If we decide on it, we could use lumber trunks (I highly doubt that we can find any in the material passports) both as a structure and a habitat for animals (hard to calculate and code comply this)